What Is Shelter Plus Care?

 What Is a Disability?

 HUD defines a disability as a condition that 1) is expected to be long-continuing or of indefinite duration; 2) substantially impedes an individual’s ability to live independently; 3) could be improved by the provision of more suitable housing conditions; and 4) is a physical, mental, or emotional impairment, including an impairment caused by alcohol or drug use, post-traumatic stress disorder (PTSD), or brain injury.
-HUD regulations also specifically include developmental disabilities, AIDS, and HIV infection as disabling conditions.
+HUD regulations specifically include PTSD, developmental disabilities, AIDS, and HIV infection as disabling conditions.

 - Advanced Practice Registered Nurse